developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/customize/button/index.md

 **The space occupied by each button is calculated as the number of available horizontal or vertical pixels (as determined by [barOrientation](#barorientation)) divided by the total number of ButtonN tags in the ButtonBarN node**.
 For example, if four buttons are created (as Button1 through Button4), a horizontally oriented ButtonBar will display four buttons of equal size across the screen.

-**NOTE**: If an attribute defined in one or more [ButtonBar parameters](#buttonbarparameters) conflicts with one or more individual Button parameters, the individual Button setting will take precedence.
+**NOTE**: If an attribute defined in one or more [ButtonBar parameters](#buttonbarparameters) conflicts with one or more individual Button parameters, the individual Button setting takes precedence.

 #### Example